 For me if it is raining or shining, I have been staying indoors packing for our big move this summer.
-Going through all our things, when I say all, I mean like every single piece of paper and lego piece.
+Going through all our things - and when I say all, I mean like every single piece of paper and every single Lego piece.
 We have been building a house for the last year, but it is not quite done yet.
 Actually won't be until the end of summer, if we are lucky.
 Our rent however is over, and the landlord has decided to sell the house.
 I feel though it is really a good time to move, the house has served us well for the last two years, after our move from Canada.
 It is time for our next adventure, and new places to discover.
 More on that in a different post.

 So about this stuffed mushroom recipe, I am loving how its just one dish!
 Portobello mushrooms are a good substitute for meat.
 It has a similar texture and easy to digest.
 This mushroom has a large amount of health benefits.
 High in vitamins B3 and B2, portobellos help with with boosting energy, cognition, stress, heart, metabolism, blood pressure, cholesterol, headaches, PMS, eyes, skin and more.
 In addition to that, this recipe is packed with antioxidants, potassium, protein and iron, its all in the egg!